Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their growth asset allocation.
-The Booster Wealth Moderate Fund holds 53.2% in growth assets, while the Booster Wealth High Growth Fund holds 98.31% — a gap of over 45 percentage points that shapes virtually every other characteristic comparison.
-This difference is directly reflected in their risk indicators: the Moderate Fund sits at 4 on the standard 1–7 scale, while the High Growth Fund sits at 5, indicating a meaningfully higher expected volatility profile.
+The most material structural difference between these two Booster funds is their growth asset allocation.
+The Booster Wealth Moderate Fund holds 53.15% in growth assets, with the remainder in income assets, reflecting a balanced mandate.
+The Booster Wealth High Growth Fund allocates 98.31% to growth assets, leaving virtually no defensive income buffer.
+This difference is also expressed in their risk indicators: the Moderate Fund sits at 4 on the standard 1–7 scale, while the High Growth Fund sits at 5, meaning investors in the latter are accepting materially higher expected volatility.

 What's different at a glance